sifteo/thundercracker/docs/doxygen/src/mainpage.md

 Sifteo Cubes are a network of handheld devices that provide a unique platform for building interactive games and applications.

 The Sifteo SDK consists of a toolchain and C++ framework for creating applications for Sifteo Cubes.
-The Sifteo SDK is freely available, and you can develop on your platform of choice (Mac OS X and Windows are supported out of the box).
+The Sifteo SDK is freely available, and you can develop on your platform of choice (Mac OS X, Windows, and Linux builds are available).

 ## Getting Started
 If this is your first time creating a Sifteo application, check out the @ref getting_started guide.
 The @b examples directory in your SDK download is also a great place to look for inspiration.